How Employers Can Support Employees Amid Disappearing Financial Cushions, and Economic Fear

 1. Increased healthcare costs, less access

-But on March 31, 2023, continuous enrollment ended.
-Now that states have resumed disenrollment, up to 14 million people could lose Medicaid coverage.
-For employers, this may lead to more people joining employer-sponsored healthcare plans, and more employees who are facing higher costs for household members who are ineligible for coverage.
+For employers, this may lead to more people joining employer-sponsored healthcare plans, and more employees facing higher costs for household members who are ineligible for coverage.

 Helping employees gain better footing with financial wellness benefits may mean employers see healthcare utilization (and costs) increase–but only temporarily.
 As those putting off care get the help they need, those increases will subside.
 They can also mitigate longer-term care costs, and the risks of worsening conditions.

-2. Student loan payments looming
+2. Student loan payments are back

 Here’s an example of how Brightside does that: